 For Cassandra, writing a few simple lines of code and watching them translate to a functional computer program is one of the thrills that comes with being a Computer Information Systems major.

-Both inside and outside of the Stevenson community, Cassandra is growing to better understand not only her prospective field, but also different settings, cultures, and people.
-With a professional summer job opportunity on the horizon, Cassandra already feels confident that her time at Stevenson has prepared her for success after graduation as she delves into these "real world" opportunities.
+Both inside and outside of the Stevenson community, Cassandra is growing to better understand not only her prospective field but also different settings, cultures, and people.
+With a professional summer job opportunity, Cassandra already feels confident that her time at Stevenson has prepared her for success after graduation as she delves into these “real world” opportunities.